JustWhit3/useful-guides/ROOT/Installation/Windows.md

 root [0]
 ```

 Now you are able to run and compile macros.
 Then, enter this command in order to see if also the graphical tools work:

 ```shell
 root [0] new TBrowser()
 ```

 If a new window is opened then you have 100% completed the ROOT installation.

 Remember that you have to run MobaXterm every time you want to use graphic interface on Ubuntu shell.

-> Please note that `root [0]` indicates the line number of the ROOT command prompt in which you are writing the current ROOT bash command, therefore, from the previous line, you have to copy only `new TBrowser()` in your shell.
+> :warning: Please note that `root [0]` indicates the line number of the ROOT command prompt in which you are writing the current ROOT bash command, therefore, from the previous line, you have to copy only `new TBrowser()` in your shell.

-> In some very rare cases may happens also that some libraries are not recognized when trying to load or run a macro.
+> :warning: In some very rare cases may happens also that some libraries are not recognized when trying to load or run a macro.
 You may try to solve this issue by installing the package dependencies as root user.
 See this [video guide](https://www.youtube.com/watch?v=nkKxNBuqsB0&t=186s).

-> Sometimes it may happens that a similar error is displayed when you try to run `new TBrowser()` command in ROOT shell:
+> :warning: Sometimes it may happens that a similar error is displayed when you try to run `new TBrowser()` command in ROOT shell:
 > ```shell
 > Error: Can't open display: :0
 > ```